-- Jr. Super: Crayton Deters - 1.
-Meat Goats must be individually owned by the exhibitor and identified by an ear tag or tattoo. - 2.
+Jr. Super: Emeri Deters

+- 1. Meat Goats must be individually owned by the exhibitor and identified by an ear tag or tattoo. - 2.
 Eligibility.
-Wether or doe kids will be allowed to show in market classes. - 3.
-Age: Temporary incisors must be in place and there should be no evidence of breaking of the skin or eruption of permanent incisors. - 4.
-Horns.
+Wether or doe kids will be allowed to show in market classes. - Age: Temporary incisors must be in place and there should be no evidence of breaking of the skin or eruption of permanent incisors. - Horns.
 Dehorning is preferred.
 If not dehorned, the horns must be tipped prior to arrival on the grounds. - 5.
 Hair.
 Meat Goats must be slick shorn above the knees and hocks. - 6.
 Restraints.
 Use of halter, collars or chains is allowed in the show ring. - 7.
 Goats must be shown with all 4 feet on the ground. - 8.
 Health.
 Health requirements are to coincide with those at the given show and the federal scrapie guidelines.
 All meat goats must be identified with an official USDA premise ID tag. - 9.
 Maximum 2 market 2 Breeding. - 10.
 Meat Goats weigh minimum 40 lbs.

-&FFAMeat Goat Showmanship &FFA
+&FFA Meat Goat Showmanship &FFA

 Exhibitors may only show an animal in showmanship that they have exhibited.

-44001: Senior Showmanship 44002: Inter.
-Showmanship 44003:Junior Showmanship does.
-44201: Yearling Doe -- Born between Sept.
-1st 2 years previous and August 31st previous year)
+44001: Senior Showmanship44002: Inter.
+Showmanship44003: Junior Showmanship

-⇔FFA 4-H/Youth Meat Goats ⇔FFA
+&FFA 4-H/Youth Meat Goats &FFA

-44101: ..Prospect Meat Goat -under 40 lbs.
+44101: ..Prospect Meat Goat -- under 40 lbs.

 44102: Meat Goat -- Minimum 40 lbs. under 1 year of age.
-Must be wethers or after current year)
+Must be wethers or does.